 One of the simplest ways to experience a destination is to contribute your time to responsible service learning and conservation efforts.
 In between all your delightful sightseeing and adventure-having, you could pop onto a project to put your time, energy, and ideas to good use.
 There are plenty of outreaches – enough to match your interests.
 Volunteering isn’t just about giving, its also a chance to pursue your passions.
 You can volunteer with the Big 5, in healthcare, in early childhood development, or even through photography.
 It’s a great opportunity to stop being a tourist and start being a welcomed guest.

 Where do I get started?

 Can’t decide which item to put at the top of your list?
 We’ll make it easy for you.
-You have the opportunity to do each activity mentioned in our 3-Month Southern Africa Expedition.
-You’ll spend your time volunteering and traveling with fellow adventurers across South Africa, Swaziland, Mozambique, Botswana, Zambia, and Zimbabwe.
+You have the opportunity to do most of these activities on our 2-Month Southern Africa Expedition.
+You’ll spend your time volunteering and traveling with fellow adventurers across South Africa, Zambia, and Zimbabwe.
 Click here to get started – we can’t wait to begin.